RiccardoMurgia/Multiple-Couriers-Planning/README.md

 python Mcp.py -c config.mcp
 ```

-This command executes the _Mcp.py_ file using the configurations set in the _config.mcp_ file.

 To execute the `Mcp.py` file, use the configurations specified in the `config.mcp` file.
 The configuration file contains the following fields:

 1. **instances_path:** The directory path where instance files are stored.

 2. **usage_mode:** This field specifies the instances to run and the templates to use.
 It includes the following subfields:

-   - **instances_to_solve:** A list that should contain the names of the instances you wish to run, or you can use the string "_all_instances_" to run all instances.
+   - **instances_to_solve:** A list that should contain the names of the instances you wish to run(e.g \["inst00.dat"\]), or you can use the string "_all_instances_" to run all instances.

    - **models_to_use:** A list containing the names of the models you want to utilize.
 Available models include "mip," "cp," "sat," and "smt."

 3. **cp:** Contains configurations for running the Constraint Programming (CP) model.
 This section includes:

    - **solvers:** A list of solver names you want to use.
+Possible values are: every minizinc solver installed by default and or-tools.
+Adding the substring "-no-sym" to the solver name will execute the solver without the symetry breaking constraint(e.g "gecode-no-sym")

    - **timeout:** The time limit expressed in milliseconds.

    - **processes:** The number of threads to use when executing the CP model.

+    - **export_folder:** The directory where the built model for are to be exported.

 4. **sat:** Contains configurations for running the Boolean Satisfiability Problem (SAT) model.
 This section includes:
+   - **library:** A list of available library versions for the SAT model (z3 library only ).

    - **timeout:** The time limit expressed in milliseconds.

+   - **solver:** A list of solvers compatible with the SAT model (z3 default solver only).

    - **processes:** The number of threads for running the SAT model.